-SAMe may be one of the most effective supplements for osteoarthritis that you’ve never heard of.
-And it works as well as common pain medications, with fewer side effects, there are also studies that show the opposite.
+SAMe may be one of the most effective arthritis supplements for osteoarthritis pain that you’ve never heard of.
+While many studies show it works as well as common pain medications, with fewer side effects, there are also studies that show the opposite.
 There is still some controversy about SAMe.

 It doesn’t have the same name recognition as glucosamine or turmeric, but the Arthritis Foundation’s website cites it as one of the supplements that scientific studies have found to be effective in treating osteoarthritis.
 Two studies cited by the organization showed it to be as effective as NSAID (nonsteroidal anti-inflammatory drug) painkillers.

-Osteoarthritis is the most common form of arthritis, affecting more than 30 million adults in the United States.
+Osteoarthritis is the most common form of arthritis, affecting more than 32 million adults in the United States.
 It occurs when the smooth cartilage that protects the bones in a person’s joint gradually wears down, causing pain, swelling and stiffness in the joints, and it often gets worse with time.
 It’s most likely to affect a person’s hands, back, neck, hips and knees.

 So what is SAMe and what does it do?

 SAMe, which is short for S-adenosyl-L-methionine, is a compound found naturally in the body and helps produce and regulate hormones and maintain cell membranes, according to the Mayo Clinic.

 SAMe was discovered in the 1950s, and researchers later found that some patients with depression have reduced levels of SAMe.
 As they were studying whether a SAMe supplement might help treat depression, researchers discovered that some depressed patients who also had osteoarthritis reported joint pain improvements when taking SAMe.

 The arthritis supplement works as a pain reliever and appears to have anti-inflammatory properties, according to many studies, while animal studies indicate it may stimulate cartilage growth and impact serotonin, decreasing the perception of pain.